schafferb/BHDS-2010-Assignment-3/README.md

 10/21/2025 - Initial repository setup by Bryanna Schaffer 10/25/2025 - IbrahimElbasheer invited to repository

+# Roles:
-# Roles are assigned the following  roles:
+Roles are assigned as follow:
 Visualization #1: Boxplot of text messages by Group and Time (Faceted Boxplot), Bryanna Schaffer.
 Visualization #2: Bbar charts of text messages Group and Time (Faceted Bar Charts) Ibrahim Elbasheer.
 Summary Statistics: Summary statistics of Text Messages by Group and Time, Bryanna Schaffer.